vaibhavrouduri/Website-for-The-Collector/README.md

 # Website-for-The-Collector
-Website as documentation for out 'The Collector' chrome extension
+Website as documentation for our 'The Collector' chrome extension